1MikeMakuch/audioReview/README.md

 it easy to listen to the mp3s and make notes, who is on there and what are they doing, etc. etc - this to make it easier for others to enjoy listening to our late family ancestors going about the business of life and entertainment.

 So this web app is what I came up with.
 It works pretty well.
+I've made no attempt to generalize it for use by others, but feel free to fork and create a PR.